obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 After selecting a version in the left column in the version history screen, you can restore the file to this version by clicking on the "Restore" button.

+### Conflicted files

+A conflict is when a file is changed in two places, between syncs, and Sync needs to decide what to do with the two sets of changes.

+For example:
+- you edit a file on a mobile device without an internet connection.
+- then you make different edits to the same file on a desktop machine, and those changes get uploaded by Obsidian Sync
+- later you return to the vault on the mobile device and have an internet connection
+- now Obsidian downloads changes and finds this file has been changed in different places, and has to resolve the conflicts.

+When Sync downloads a new version of a file, and finds that there are conflicts with the local copy, the changes are merged with Google's diff-match-patch algorithm.

+This normally works well, although sometimes it does sometime just add one version of the file to the other.

+Note that unless you search the sync log for `Merging conflicted file`, there is no visible notification if a conflict has happened, and how it was resolved.

 ### Deleted files

 After you delete a file, you can view it in Setting => Sync => Deleted files => View.